f4exb/sdrangel/plugins/feature/sid/readme.md

 <h3>13: Display Solar Flares</h3>

-Check to display solar flares on the chart as record by the STIX X-ray instrument on the Solar Oribter satellite.
+Check to display solar flares on the chart as record by the STIX X-ray instrument on the Solar Orbiter satellite.
 You can right click on a solar flare to display the context menu, which contains a number of links to additional data from the STIX instrument.
 The solar flare data is not realtime and can sometimes be delayed by 24 hours.